-Merv Corning’s Pacific Coast Railway (this trestle was near the Hwy 154/101 intersection) - See astonishing real footage of the last train out here.
+Merv Corning’s Pacific Coast Railway (this trestle was near the Hwy 154/101 intersection).

 It was April Fool’s Day.
 The man on the phone was describing his ride on the narrow gauge steam train that once dead-ended at Mattei’s Tavern in Los Olivos.
 Early on, passengers switched to stagecoaches there.